If you’re in Boston, Massachusetts, don’t forget to visit the city on the other bank of the Charles River – Cambridge, MA.

 The great thing about the Guided Historical Tours of Harvard is that they are FREE.

-The bad thing is that they only run during weekdays, and only when the school is in session (though that includes the Harvard Summer School), because they are led by current Harvard students, so do check out the tour calendar to make sure there are tours on the day you want to visit!
+The bad thing is that they only run during weekdays, and only when the school is in session (though that includes the Harvard Summer School), because they are led by current Harvard students, so (once the pandemic is over) do check out the tour calendar to make sure there are tours on the day you want to visit!

 I’ve taken this tour a couple of times, plus I have read quite a bit while writing this post, so what you see below is a narrative not only from what I heard during the tour, but also information I gathered from other sources.